 If there is an issue, LightRules identifies the affected portion of the network and displays an alert icon.
-Additionally, if LightRules Power is in use, LightRules checks the connectivity of all power meters and gateways.
+Additionally, if LightRules Power is in use, LightRules checks the connectivity of all power meters and power gateways.
+Again, if there is an issue, LightRules displays an alert icon.